Passwords can be written as plain text in SQL statements such as

 only to the database administrator.

-repository can be accessed only by the database administrator.
+metadata repository can be accessed only by the database

-An alternative to storing the password in a file is to use the
+administrator.
+An alternative to storing the password in the

 Use a restricted access mode to protect database backups that include log tables or log files containing passwords.